Skip to main content

 UWL joins new consortium supporting Midwest's water workforce

-UW-La Crosse, a longtime leader in freshwater education, has joined forces with colleges across the Midwest to strengthen the region’s inland maritime workforce.
+UW-La Crosse, a longtime leader in freshwater education, has joined forces with colleges across the Midwest to strengthen the region’s maritime industry.

-The newly formed Corn Belt Ports Rural Logistics & Maritime Training & Education Consortium establishes a network of institutions from Wisconsin, Illinois, Iowa and Missouri to support workforce development in the inland maritime industry and spur economic growth across the Midwest.
+The newly formed Corn Belt Ports Rural Logistics & Maritime Training & Education Consortium establishes a network of institutions from Wisconsin, Illinois, Iowa and Missouri to support the country’s inland maritime workforce and spur economic growth.

 It is the region’s first formal, long-term collaboration designed to boost the workforce that propels inland commerce.